 5. Brussels Griffon

-Clever and happy, the Brussels Griffon makes a great travel companion in most traveling scenarios.
+Clever and happy, the Brussels Griffon makes a great travel companion in most traveling scenarios, like most other teacup dog breeds.
 They are eager to please and train easily.
 Their friendliness with other pets, kids, and strangers will be prized when traveling with a group of strangers.

 These dogs love being the center of attention and will be happy to follow you anywhere you go during your travel ventures.
 While their cleverness is cute, they can be destructive when bored, so it's important to know how to handle them in specific situations.

 Some people don’t want a small dog.
 The benefits of easy travel do not make up for the lack of having a big, sturdy animal at your side.
 If that is the way you feel, and you don’t travel by plane often, the next few travel friendly dog breeds will be better suited for you.